 Do you have anger issues?
 And you think punching a pillow cools your anger down.
 Actually, it doesn’t.
 Instead, science says here’s a great creative way to control anger!

 Anger is an issue we all wish we could learn to deal with — in ourselves and in others.
 The destructive reactions we come up with when in anger, we often come to regret later.

 We must control the anger when it’s easy before it gets out of hand.
 Is there a easy and creative way to that?

 Sometimes you realize you did wrong in the heat of the moment, which makes you go angry at yourself all over again.
 Think: That’s memory of anger making you angry.

-Do You Punch A Bag To Control The Anger?
+Do You Punch A Pillow To Control Anger?

 Does venting off your anger douse your flame?
-Does blowing off your steam make you calmer?
-Does carrying out an aggressive action control your anger?
+If you blow off your steam, would it make you calmer?
+Can you bring your anger under control by carrying out an aggressive action?

 Did anyone ever suggest that you pedal the hell out of your exercise bike to let yourself cool off?
 Or scream like a primate to release your hidden anger?
 Or box the stuffing out of a punching bag to loosen up?

 Psychologists call this the catharsis message — that carrying out aggressive actions will reduce anger.
 But it may actually be quite wrong.
 As psychologists point out, ventilating your anger is of no value.
 In fact, it can have an opposite effect.

 Brad Bushman, a professor of communication and social psychology, has an extensive research on aggression for three decades.
 According to Google Scholar, his articles have got cited over 25,000 times.